dzianisbohush/cra-with-ssr/README.md

    </body>
 </html>
 ```
-We can see this link to `index.css` and 'start-page.chunk.css' styles. `index.css` are common
+We can see this link to `index.css` and `start-page.chunk.css` styles. `index.css` are common
 styles for all pages and `start-page.chunk.css` are styles only for start page.
 Similar situation
  is with js files.
 We have common logic for all pages `index.js` and logic only for start page in
  `start-page.chunk.js` file.
- In page source of `localhost:3000/not-found` we can see:
+ In page source of http://localhost:3000/not-found we can see:
  ```html
  <!doctype html>
  <html lang="en">